ItzMaxTV/F1RST4TT4CK-WRITEUP/README.md

 A beginner-level CTF challenge as one of the [TryHackMe room](https://tryhackme.com/room/f4), which focus on Stenography, Cracking, and processing audio files.
 Don't forget to run these commands before starting!

-apt-get update && upgrade -y
-apt-get install libsox-fmt-mp3
+apt-get update && upgrade -y && apt-get install libsox-fmt-mp3 -y

 ## Authors